 I have even fixed a few motorcycles that didn’t have a wiring harness at all and just by getting a wiring diagram for free online I was able to make a simple harness myself.
 Electrical work is frustrating at first and takes a while to understand, but once you get it then fixes are really fast.

-Professional shops charge anywhere from $400-$1000 for a motorcycle tank when I’ve called to get quotes.
-Sanding supplies, primer, bondo, paint, and clear coat all add up to just under $100, and I get comments all the time from people asking me where I took my motorcycle to get painted.
+Professional shops charge anywhere from $500-$1,500 for a motorcycle tank when I’ve called to get quotes.
+Sanding supplies, primer, bondo, paint, and clear coat all add up to just under $150, and I get comments all the time from people asking me where I took my motorcycle to get painted.
+You can read my guide here to see how to paint a motorcycle tank, or you can see my other guide here about how to paint a motorcycle frame.

 14. Most Mechanics Will Answer Questions For You Over The Phone